bukvam/MediStock/README.md

 4) Dark mode
    * The app also supports dark mode, to make it easier on your eyes.
 5) Multipurpose
-   * MediStock was originally built
+   * MediStock was originally built just for keeping track of medications, but you're free to use it to track the stock of almost anything and everything!
+From how much things you have in your freezer all the way to how much coffee pods you have in your office!